Contraception after giving birth

-4) The contraceptive pill is another common choice.
+4) The birth control pill is another common choice.
 Please be aware that you are only able to use certain birth control pills such as progestin-only pills if you are breastfeeding.

-6) Injectable contraceptives such as depo provera work well in preventing ovulation.
-They are injectred once every three months.
-Hoiwever, they can delay ovulation for some time, and are not the best contraceptives if you want to get pregnant soon.
+6) Injectable contraceptives such as depo provera work well for preventing ovulation.
+They are injected once every three months.
+However, they can delay ovulation for some time, and are not the best contraceptives if you want to get pregnant soon.
 Ovulation can be delayed for up to 6-9 months after the last injection.

-Of course, no method is absolutely fail-safe, except for total abstention.
-But the above contraceptive methods, if used properly, tend to be very reliable in avoiding pregnancy.
+Of course, no method is absolutely fail-safe, except for total abstenance, but these previously mentioned contraceptive methods, if used properly, tend to be very reliable in avoiding pregnancy.

 Learn more about other birth control methods in our Birth Control Guide!